Sustainable Gaps

 Leadership needs a defensible first readout before scope, budget, or implementation.

-The business owns useful tools, but the work route is not visible enough yet.
+The business owns useful tools, but the work path is not visible enough yet.

 One example gets followed until the next step is clear.